lguibr/tri2/src/utils/README.md

     -   `Experience`: A tuple representing `(GameState, PolicyTargetMapping, float)` stored in the replay buffer.
     -   `ExperienceBatch`: A list of `Experience` tuples.
     -   `PolicyValueOutput`: A tuple representing `(PolicyTargetMapping, float)` returned by the NN's `evaluate` method.
+    -   **`PERBatchSample`**: A `TypedDict` defining the output of the PER buffer's sample method, including the batch, indices, and importance sampling weights.
+    -   `StatsCollectorData`: Type alias for the data structure holding collected statistics.
 -   **Geometry Utilities (`geometry.py`):** Contains geometric helper functions.
     -   `is_point_in_polygon`: Checks if a 2D point lies inside a given polygon.